 Competition categories are: Innovation, Investigation, and Invention.

-- There is no limit to the number of entries a school or even a group of students can submit, but each entry will be judged separately.
+There is no limit to the number of entries a school or parent can submit, but each entry will be judged separately.

 Overall Bright Spark Awards champions will win a top prize of £500.

-KM Bright Spark Awards are staged as a fundraising event to support the educational services delivered by the KM Charity Team in Kent schools.
+The Bright Spark Awards are staged as a fundraising event to support the educational services delivered by KM Charity Team/Inspire Schools.
 No charge is made to submit a nomination, but funds raised through corporate sponsorship are used to support our work.